ahmadhassan-2609/Automated-Exam-Evaluator/README.md

-# Automated Test Evaluator 📝
+# Automated Exam Evaluator 📝

 ## Introduction

-The Automated Test Evaluator is a tool designed to help you evaluate exam papers quickly and efficiently.
+The Automated Exam Evaluator is a tool designed to help you evaluate exam papers quickly and efficiently.
 This app utilizes the Meta-Llama-3.1-405b-Instruct AI model to assess exam papers based on provided marking schemes, generating detailed report cards and a comprehensive final report.

 You can access the deployed app [here](https://automated-test-evaluator.streamlit.app/)